ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-08-31-Bluetooth-Auto-Shutoff.md

 {: .nolineno }

 # Mac OS Scheduling
-> LaunchAgents can also be for the Scheduling
+> LaunchAgents can also be for the scheduling of bluetooth shutoff.
 {: .prompt-info }

 [^Footnote-1]: https://www.theregister.com/2021/10/22/bluetooth_tracking_device/